reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ## Container Terminology

-We will start with the container terminologies used through out the article:
+We will start with the container terminologies used throughout the article:

 - Container Image is a file with a specific format.
 We convert our application into a Container Image by running a build tool.
 Repository is another name for Container Image.

-- Container is the runtime instance of a Container Image.
+- A Container is the runtime instance of a Container Image.

 - Container Engine: The daemon process responsible for running the Container.

 - Container Host: Host Machine on which the Container Engine runs.

-- Container Registry: The shared location used for publishing and distributing the Container Image.
+- Container Registry: The shared location that is used for publishing and distributing the Container Image.

-- OCI Standard : The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation. **The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run container images produced by any build tool.**
+- OCI Standard: The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation. **The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run container images produced by any build tool.**

 The 2.3 release of Spring Boot provides plugins for building OCI images. **For containerizing, we enclose our application inside a container image and publish that image to a shared registry.
 The container runtime pulls this image from the registry, unpacks the image, and runs the application inside it.**